-Court Authorization Comes First
+Court Approval Comes First

 After an opportunity for a hearing under chapter 5, article 4 of this title, the court may grant a conservator access to the digital assets of a protected person.

-Account Suspension and Termination
+Account Suspension and Closing

 A conservator with general authority to manage the assets of a protected person may request a custodian of the digital assets of the protected person to suspend or terminate an account of the protected person for good cause.